Postcrossing Blog

 on

-Polen, Germany
+Polen, Belgium

 I put my postcards one after across my wall.
 It looks astonishing when it looks like the wall is made up of postcards!
 Especially if they follow a theme.
 I also decorated my school locker with some.
 It makes it look strangely unique and creative.